byjg/usdocker/docs/README.md

 ### setup local folders

-The follow command will create the folder id they not exists and remain unchanged if exists.
+The follow command will create the folder with the the default service parameters if it does not exists and remain the parameters unchanged if it exists.

 ```
 usdocker SERVICE setup